Mycsina/Reduse/README.md

 A modern webapp for listing analysis.

+What it does:
+- Parses listings from used listing websites
+- Analyzes what products are there described
+- Generates pricing data across different dimensions (currently models, planned across the different item types, brands, etc)
+- Provides an interface to analyze pricing data

 ## 🏗️ Architecture

 ### Backend (Python)

 - FastAPI for the REST API
 - MongoDB Atlas with Beanie ODM for data storage
+- Crawlee w/ Playwright, BeautifulSoup4 for web scraping
 - Multiple AI providers (Google AI, Groq) for analysis
 - Task scheduling with APScheduler
-- Crawlee w/ Playwright, BeautifulSoup4 for web scraping
 - Poetry for dependency management

 ### Frontend (TypeScript)